 They’re also valued for the love and affection they show to their owners and one another.
 They’re so loving and kind that they often get bullied by smaller birds.
 And when compared to other parrots, cockatiels are relatively low maintenance.
 You just need to show them some daily affection and maintain their cages.

 But cage maintenance can become an arduous task if you don’t choose the proper cage.
+Generally, the cockatiel cage should be at least 24” H x 24” L x 18” D in size.
 Let’s go over how to choose the right cage for your cockatiels and some basic maintenance for keeping them fresh.

 Choosing the Right Cage for Your Cockatiel